 For myself, I both feel like I’m falling short all the time and that I’m making real progress.

-I recently heard on the radio that February 8th is when more people cancel their gym memberships than any other day (I could not find anything to corroborate that).
+I recently heard on the radio that February 8th is when more people cancel their gym memberships than any other day.
 And many people give up their New Year’s resolutions far earlier.

 But this is about changing your life in a big, permanent way — so keep fighting, keep learning, and know that starting again is still progress.
 Just a few easy steps can also immeasurably increase your chances of success — for example, almost all very success people (millionaires, famous athletes, etc) have written goals, and yet the vast majority of New Year’s resolutions are never put on paper.
 Here’s what I’ve learned that has helped me make my life so exciting —